jsorrell/www.jacksorrell.com/README.md

 -   Use contact form to protect email from spambots.

--   Contact form sends email via Mailgun and is protected from bots by Google's invisible recaptcha.
+-   Contact form sends email via Mailgun and is protected from bots by a honeypot input.

 -   Both `www.jacksorrell.com/resume` and
 `www.jacksorrell.com/resume/` are valid,
 but the latter is the canonical version and is defined by a http link header.

-_Updated August 2018_
+_Updated September 2018_